 A peek under the hood:

-The ads featured the trio in various suggestive scenarios that chronicled their debaucherous adventures in taut photography and seductive copy.
+The ads featured the trio in various suggestive scenarios that chronicled their debaucherous adventures in taut photography and minimal seductive copy.
 Relying heavily on implication and innuendo, the ads were like a magnet that totally sucked me in.
 Every month I would eagerly look forward to seeing what roguishness they would be up to as they cavorted across the pages of Vanity Fair and Vogue.

 I loved them.
 I was inspired by them.
 I wanted to know them.
 I wanted to be them.
 One of my favorite captions from the series –